WordPress 5.0 Finally Released: Meet Gutenberg!

 The positive feedback and benefits of Gutenberg are obvious, however, some of the users are concerned about the new editor’s compatibility with the already existing plugins and themes.

-The team of Gutenberg developers is, of course, fully aware of challenges of the transition period.
-Great community of contributors and volunteers, headed by Matt Mullenweg, has been working on Gutenberg creation and improvement for more than 1,5 year.
+The team of Gutenberg developers is, of course, fully aware of the challenges of the transition period.
+A great community of contributors and volunteers, headed by Matt Mullenweg, has been working on Gutenberg creation and improvement for more than 1,5 years.
 More than 700,000 websites are already actively using the ‘test’ Gutenberg plugin.

-Mat Mullenweg has also once stated that “the amount of issues and the time it would take to fix them would determine the final release date for WordPress 5.0”, which means that WordPress with the new default editor in core was rolled out only after the major bugs were fixed.
+Matt Mullenweg has also once stated that “the number of issues and the time it would take to fix them would determine the final release date for WordPress 5.0”, which means that WordPress with the new default editor in the core was rolled out only after the major bugs were fixed.